datacarpentry/geospatial-workshop/setup.md

 Then, you need to set up your computer by installing the software needed to analyze and process geospatial data.

-Instructions are provided for installing all software on Windows, maxOS, and Linux systems.
+Instructions are provided for installing all software on Windows, macOS, and Linux systems.

 Workshop participants who use Docker and wish to use a Docker image made for the workshop will find